Back

 dashboard ui

 In this UI UX design, there are no visual accents at all.
-There is nothing to catch one’s eye: there are no colors, except green and red but even they are barely noticeable.
-The blocks are monotonous and very small, and it is difficult to single out which indicator is the most important one.
+There is nothing to catch one’s eye: no colors, except green and red but even they are barely noticeable.
+The blocks are monotonous and very small, and difficult to single out which indicator is the most important one.

 Startup owner Max jumps in: